G0mes-DEV/G0mes-DEV/README.md

 - 👋 Hi, I’m @G0mes-DEV
 - 👀 I’m interested in internship vacancy
-- 🌱I am currently studying information systems
+- 🌱I am currently studying information systems in university IFBAIANO
 - 📫 How to reach me +55 (73) 9 99134317
 or by email kauanvasconcelos169@gmail.com